For these studies, researchers used data from participants in the UW ADRC Clinical Core, with gratitude.

 What Makes a Better Life for People Facing Dementia?
 Toward Dementia-Friendly Health and Social Policy, Medical Care, and Community Support in the United States // Barak Gaster and Emily Largent.
 The Hastings Center Report, Feb.
 2024

 People living with memory loss and caregivers deserve to experience fulfilling lives within a community of support.
 But as the authors point out, “the US does not have a dementia care system that is universally available and not reliant on the labor and resources of unpaid family caregivers.”
 They argue that well-funded and coordinated dementia care programs would lessen caregiver burden and improve the lives of people with dementia.
-They advocate for payment for dementia care managers and for new systems to deliver high-quality palliative care tailored to dementia symptoms.
+They advocate for payment for dementia care managers and for new systems to deliver high-quality palliative care tailored to the symptoms of dementia.
 These changes could inform discussions around advance care planning and respecting wishes for end-of-life care.

 Improving diagnosis of CADASIL and early-onset Alzheimer’s disease